clearlinux/clear-linux-documentation/source/clear-linux/guides/tooling/autoproxy.rst

 Autoproxy, you can use |CL| inside any proxy environment without having to manually configure the proxies.

-Corporate and private networks can be very complex, needing to restrict and control network connections for security reasons.
+Corporate and private networks can be very complex needing to restrict and control network connections for security reasons.
 The typical side effects are limited or blocked connectivity and requiring manual configuration of proxies to perform the most mundane tasks such as cloning a repo or checking